rust-hosted-langs/book/booksrc/chapter-interp-alloc.md

 ```

 A few paragraphs earlier we determined that we can't have `&mut` references
-to allocated objects in our interpreter.
+to objects in our interpreter.

 By extension, we can't safely hold a mutable reference to the entire heap
 as a data structure.